mdn/content/files/en-us/learn_web_development/core/styling_basics/values_and_units/index.md

 #### Line height units

-`lh` and `rlh` are relative lengths units similar to `em` and `rem`.
+`lh` and `rlh` are relative length units similar to `em` and `rem`.
 The difference between `lh` and `rlh` is that the first one is relative to the line height of the element itself, while the second one is relative to the line height of the root element, usually `<html>`.

 Using these units, we can precisely align box decoration to the text.
 In this example, we use `lh` unit to create notepad-like lines using [`repeating-linear-gradient()`](/en-US/docs/Web/CSS/gradient/repeating-linear-gradient).
 It doesn't matter what's the line height of the text, the lines will always start in the right place.